 1936 - John Price was born in Aberystwyth.
 He signed from Fordhouse youth club in October 1954, but played just one senior game, at left-back at Leeds United in November 1955, before moving to Aston Villa in March 1957.

 Stevie sets another record

 1952 - Ronnie Moran made his reds bow in a 3-2 defeat at Derby County.
-Jack Smith scored for the reds, with Billy Liddell adding a penalty.
+Jack Smith scored his fourteenth and last goal for the reds, with Billy Liddell adding a penalty.
 Hugh McLaren bagged a brace for the Rams, with Jimmy Dunn netting one of his four goals against the reds.

 1902 - We lost there in another top-flight encounter, when Edgar Chadwick netted in a 2-1 defeat with Sam Raybould having a second-half penalty saved.

 1913 – Newcastle United held us to a goalless draw at Anfield as outside-right Fred Staniforth played his third and final reds game.